maysu1914/LinkedIn-Profile-Default-Background-Image-SVG/README.md

 # Usage
 There are 3 layers in the SVG file:
 - "image" contains the image only (🙄)
-- "final view" contains the profile and photograph machine circle, to show you how it will look like in real profile.
+- "pofile view" replicate the real profile page (user experience for everyone)
+- "feed view" replicate the real feed page (user experience for only author)
-- "calculations" has colorful parts to better position the texts you add by them..
+- "calculation view" has colorful parts to better position the texts you add by them